-- Public benefits for refugees and asylees can be confusing.
+- Public benefits for refugees can be confusing.
 You must complete a lot of paperwork to get public benefits.

-- Not all public benefits for refugees and asylees are money.
-You can get other help such as job training, English lessons, and other services to help you become independent in the USA.
+- Not all public benefits for refugees are money.
+You can get other help such as job training, English lessons, and other services to help you become independent in the U.S.

 Refugee Cash Assistance (RCA)

-The Refugee Cash Assistance (RCA) Program provides a small amount of money during the first 8 months you are in the USA.
+The Refugee Cash Assistance (RCA) Program provides a small amount of money to refugees during the first eight months in the United States.
 You will need to use the money to pay your basic expenses like rent for your house/apartment and electricity bills.
 You will have to follow the requirements of the RCA contracts and then receive monthly RCA checks.

-As part of the RCA program, you will also receive 8 months of case management from your resettlement agency.
-The first eight months of being in the USA can be very difficult and your case manager can help you.
-Sometimes, when you are learning a new language and adjusting to life in the USA, you may misunderstand what is happening or why you must do certain things.
+As part of the RCA program, you will also receive eight months of case management from your resettlement agency.
+The first eight months of being in the USA can be challenging, and your case manager can help you.
+Sometimes, when you learn a new language and adjust to life in the USA, you may misunderstand what is happening or why you must do certain things.
 Your case manager can help you adjust to life in the USA.
 We recommend you attend as many meetings and programs as possible with your caseworker.

 The RCA program may also include other things to help you adjust to life in the USA.
-The program may include scheduling your medical appointments, teaching you how to use public transportation and helping you find other resources and programs in your community.
+The program may consist of scheduling your medical appointments, teaching you how to use public transportation, and helping you find other resources and programs in your community.